-One of the easiest ways to get a healthy, wholesome weeknight meal without much effort is a big salad + a little added protein.
-It’s a no-brainer for those busy nights, and a great way to use up what salad veggies you might have on hand.
+One of the easiest ways to get a healthy, wholesome weeknight meal without much effort is a big salad with a little added protein.
+It's a no-brainer on busy nights, and a great way to use up what produce you already have on hand.

 But, if you're up for firing up the grill to get some gorgeous char marks on your salmon, that will work as well.
 (I have grilling instructions and a few tips for you below.)

 2. Make the salad

 To save time, while the salmon is cooking, make the salad.

 A bit of a twist on my Greek salad using fresh ingredients like tomatoes, cucumbers, bell peppers, and onions (I used shallots this time, but red onions would work perfectly).
 And of course, kalmata olives and some creamy Greek feta cheese (I like to leave my feta in big pieces as they do in Greece).